lukateg/strength-age/README.md

 # TODO:

-// - think about removing a context and just using queries because you have live updates and sockets
 // - since a lot of logic is based on the URLS, implement fallback when user types jibrish in the url so it doesn't break your backedn and frontend
 // - implement custom question number per lesson
 // - remove pdfItems from getLessonData, these need to be separated